AMTuttle02/HomeTeamCreativity/README.md

 ## How To Run
 ### Clone the Repo

+### Setup .env

+The initial `.env` file is called `sample.env`.
+You should be able to directly copy it to `.env`.

+- PITFALL!
+Make sure the file is `.env` and NOT `.env.txt`.
+On windows, enable "show filetype extensions" and then you can ensure the file is nammed correctly.
+You can also use `cp sample.env .env` if your on the cli.

 ### Install Docker https://www.docker.com/products/docker-desktop/
 ### Create a Free Docker Account
 ### Finish Docker Set up Process